pytorch/rfcs/RFC-00xx-Channels-Last-1D.md

 ChannelsLast1d feature would benifit such as time series analysis models, deep learning model based on Lidar data, voice model wav2vec, etc.

 ## **Proposed Implementation**
+### **Proposal 1:**
-The general implementation principle is as below:
+The general implementation principle of proposal 1 is as below:
 1. ChannelsLast1d will align to the usage habits of ChannelsLast(2d) and ChannelsLast3d to provide consistent use experience;
 2. No extra bits are added in TensorImpl structure;
 3. Does not introduce any overhead for important function refresh_continguous().
 It does not affect the computation of any original ChannelsLast(2d) and ChannelsLast3d associated flags;
 4. The feature is transparent to the end users if they don't use it, both in functionality and performance.

 The details are as follows:

-Regarding to 1: Users can use it as below:
+Regarding 1: Users can use it as below:
 ```
 _3d_tensor_cl = _3d_tensor.to(memory_format=torch.channels_last_1d)
 _4d_tensor_cl = _4d_tensor.to(memory_format=torch.channels_last)
 _5d_tensor_cl = _5d_tensor.to(memory_format=torch.channels_last_3d)
 ```
-Regarding to 2 and 3: As is known, for ChannelsLast(2d) and ChannelsLast3d, there are associated flags in TensorImpl structure as below:
+Regarding 2 and 3: As is known, for ChannelsLast(2d) and ChannelsLast3d, there are associated flags in TensorImpl structure as below:
 ```
   bool is_channels_last_ : 1;
   bool is_channels_last_contiguous_ : 1;